mpechner/online_geiger/README.md

 python.

 So other than getting the packes generated while I was playing, Dire Wolf got me no where.
-## Dire Wolf Pass2
+## Dire Wolf Pass 2
 Took about an hour.
-You will see geiger_reading.py is call from a CBEACON.
-For not it will create /var/rn/geiger to hold the latest seq number.
-Need a beter place for the file so direwolf does not have to be run as root.
+You will see geiger_reading.py is called from a CBEACON.
+For notw it will create /var/run/geiger to hold the latest seq number.
+Need a better place for the file so direwolf does not have to be run as root.

-Once get the geiger board assembled will add the code to read the data.
+Once I get the geiger counter assembled I will add the code to read the data.

 ##Python APRS library
 Ran these 2 commands and I was in business: